Week 6 - Cloud and Azure Essentials

 A database that runs 24/7 for a pipeline that runs once a day is wasting money.
 Many Azure services can be stopped without deleting them.
 When stopped, you keep your data and configuration but stop paying for compute.

-For PostgreSQL Flexible Server, you can stop and start it from the CLI:
+For PostgreSQL Flexible Server, the Azure CLI can stop and start the server:

 # Stop the server (no compute charges while stopped)